pommee/fileup/README.md

 | fileup     |     Yes     | 00:08 |
 | fileup     |     No      | 00:07 |

 These are very rough time calculations but fileup has a 887% increased file search speed.

+#### However...
+If fileup has been ran one time, and has cached the entire file system; then the search speed is < 100ms.